EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    :widths: 10,10,5,40

-   @id, str, , Unique region identifier latUpper, int,, Upper latitude in degrees latLower, float, kilometers, Lower latitude in degrees lonUpper,float,, Upper longitude in degrees lonLower,float,degrees, Lower longitude in degrees
+   @id, str, , Unique region identifier latUpper, float, degrees, Upper latitude in degrees latLower, float, degrees, Lower latitude in degrees lonUpper,float, degrees, Upper longitude in degrees lonLower,float, degrees, Lower longitude in degrees

 A file named as :code:`covGrid` containing the grid points is created within the user directory.
-If a :code:`customGridRes` parameter is specified in the :code:`settings` JSON object, that grid resolution is user, else the grid resolution is decided based on the smallest sensor footprint angular dimension (see :ref:`grid_res_determination`).
+If a :code:`customGridRes` parameter is specified in the :code:`settings` JSON object, that grid resolution is used, else the grid resolution is decided based on the smallest sensor footprint angular dimension (see :ref:`grid_res_determination`).

 Example: